zacanger/niddesa/text/generated-translations/cullaniddesa/02-sinhala-google.md

 Please speak to Munitha, "said Ayushmat Hemaka.

 [Msdiv 111] (# msdiv111) {# msdiv111 .ref .msdiv} "Hemakaya, the form of this world
-Abstinence from desire for goals is the attainment of the state of Nirvana, which is not Chuta.
+Abstinence from desire for goals is the attainment of the state of Nibbana, which is not Chuta.

 [Msdiv 112] (# msdiv112) {# msdiv112 .ref .msdiv} "Anyone with a mind knows this
 The world is the sanctuary of the Pirinivas, but those who see are the lusts of the world.